WojciechZankowski/iextrading4j/README.md

 ```
 dependencies {
-	compile 'pl.zankowski:iextrading4j-all:3.3.4'
+	compile 'pl.zankowski:iextrading4j-all:3.4.2'
 }
 ```

 Library is up to:

 * IEX Trading API version [1.24] - 09.11.2018
-* IEX Cloud API version [1.0] - 11.08.2020
+* IEX Cloud API version [1.0] - 08.01.2021

 Supported versions: Java SE 8, Java SE 9, Java SE 10, Java SE 11, Java SE 12

 ## Description

 IEXTrading4j library allows to receive all data available in API provided by IEXTrading company.
-They allow to use their market data completly for free, so go and try it out!
+They allow to use their market data completely for free, so go and try it out!

 IEX Cloud Data & API description: https://iexcloud.io